B i o g r a p h y

 Ella Milch-Sheriff is One of Israel's most performed composers in recent years.
 Born in Haifa, Israel, she began her career as a composer at the young age of 12, graduating in composition from the Academy of Music at Tel Aviv University.

-She was also commissioned by the Gewandhaus Leipzig to orchestrate for symphony orchestra Bach's last fugue from "The Art of Fugue".
-This is to be performed at the "Bachfest 2019" in Leipzig.
+Also commissioned by the Gewandhaus Leipzig to orchestrate for symphony orchestra of Bach's last fugue from "The Art of Fugue".
+This was premiered at the "Bachfest 2019" in Leipzig.

 Her last opera "The Banality of Love" commissioned and premiered in Regensburg Germany in 2018 won a huge success.

 Ella composes operas, chamber, orchestral and vocal music as well as popular music and solo works.
 Her music is performed widely through Israel, (Israel Philharmonic/ Zubin Mehta and all Israel's major orchestras and musical ensembles) Germany, (Berlin, Duesseldorf, Bochum, Braunschweig etc.), other European countries and the US.

 She was awarded the prestigious “Israeli Prime-Minister Prize” for her compositional works and the same year, her opera, "And the Rat Laughed” received the Tel-Aviv “Rosenblume Prize” for an outstanding achievement.

 Her Opera "Baruchs Schweigen" (Baruch's Silence) was commissioned by the Braunschweig opera in Germany and premiered in 2010.
 The opera, based on the true story of her family, won a huge success.
 (Israeli premiere (October 2014, Tel-Aviv , June 2015 Furth, Germany) and Vienna premiere 2016.